eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/connect/deployComponents.md

 helm repo add tractusx-dev https://eclipse-tractusx.github.io/charts/dev
 ```

-For the tutorial we first select a subset of components for the dataexchange between a dataconsumer (Alice) and a dataprovider (Bob).
+For the tutorial we first select a subset of components for the data exchange between a dataconsumer (Alice) and a dataprovider (Bob).
 The needed components are the following:

 - centralidp
 - managed-identity-wallet